 The observation started in 1968 as Hispanic Heritage Week under President Lyndon Johnson and was expanded by President Ronald Reagan in 1988 to cover a 30-day period starting on September 15 and ending on October 15.
 It was enacted into law on August 17, 1988, on the approval of Public Law 100-402.

-Hispanics comprise 12 percent of the U.S. population and are the fastest growing ethnic minority in the country.
-It is projected that the number of Hispanics residing in the United States age 55 and older will reach 11.4 million by 2025.
+Hispanics comprise 18 percent of the U.S. population and are the fastest growing ethnic minority in the country.
+It is projected that the number of Hispanics residing in the United States will reach 106 million by 2050.

 A study conducted by a group from the Wilmer Eye Institute, Johns Hopkins University in residents over the age of 40 years residing in two counties of Southern Arizona indicated that open-angle glaucoma is the leading cause of blindness among Hispanics.